-Take a look at a course for free by visiting our catalog, creating an edX account, and enrolling in any course as an auditor for free.
+Take a look at a course for free by visiting our catalog, creating an edX and/or MITx Online account, and enrolling in any course as an auditor for free.
 We strongly encourage anyone interested in MOOCs to explore a few sample courses.
 A typical course includes video content, text or readings, discussion forums, and interactive assignments to assess learning.
 The types of video styles and assessments vary widely depending on the topic, approach, and goals of the instructor.
 Our job at MITx is to help you figure out the best approach for your subject, and help you implement that vision.

 Interested in working with MITx?
 What are the next steps?